mdn/content/files/en-us/glossary/base64/index.md

 > **Note:** Base64 is a binary encoding rather than a text encoding, but `btoa` and `atob` were added to the web platform before it supported binary data types.
 As a result, the two functions use strings to represent binary data, with the code point of each character representing the value of each byte.
 This has led to a common misconception that `btoa` can be used to encode arbitrary text data — for example, creating a Base64 `data:` URL of a text or HTML document.
 >
-> However, in [UTF-8](/en-US/docs/Glossary/UTF-8), the byte-to-code-point correspondence only holds true for code points up to `0x7f`.
+> However, the byte-to-code-point correspondence only reliably holds true for code points up to `0x7f`.
 Furthermore, code points over `0xff` will cause `btoa` to throw an error due to exceeding the maximum value for 1 byte.
-The next section details ways of working around this limitation when encoding arbitrary Unicode text.
+The next section details how to work around this limitation when encoding arbitrary Unicode text.

 ## The "Unicode Problem"